GSA/digitalgov.gov/content/resources/hurricane-ian-guidance-for-u-s-government-websites-and-social-media.md

 GSA has created a landing page on USA.gov for government-wide information related to Hurricane Ian activities.
 The page is being populated now — if you have materials from your agency that need to be added to the page, please email usagovemergency@gsa.gov and they will coordinate posting.
 USA.gov can support both English and Spanish content.
 The page is located at [https://www.usa.gov/hurricane-ian](https://www.usa.gov/hurricane-ian), and the Spanish page is at [https://www.usa.gov/espanol/huracan-ian](https://www.usa.gov/espanol/huracan-ian).

 {{< note "action" >}}
-Send the title and URL for any Hurricane Ian related materials posted on your agency website to [usagovemergency@gsa.gov](usagovemergency@gsa.gov)
+Send the title and URL for any Hurricane Ian related materials posted on your agency website to usagovemergency@gsa.gov.
 {{< /note >}}

 ## Social Media Guidance